 Digital transformation is leading to higher levels of economic volatility on a global basis.
 These impact business and investors and demand the careful selection of the right investments and investment strategy.
 In addition, tightening regulation such as MiFID II and GDPR are presenting financial services organisations with new demands and requiring business processes to adapt

 Traditional hosting approaches, including even Private Cloud, can restrict innovation through high cost and risk of change when developing new digital products.
 Public Cloud is a great opportunity for organisations such as Woodford to reduce the cost and risk of change.
 However, Public Cloud adoption requires expertise to ensure security, compliance and to exploit the maximum value from new programmatically controllable systems.
-For example, during 2018, AWS alone released upwards of 400 new features every quarter, this creates a unique challenge for every organisation looking to adopt emerging technologies in a fast-paced market.
+For example, AWS typically releases hundreds of new features every quarter, this creates a unique challenge for every organisation looking to adopt emerging technologies in a fast-paced market.

 Woodford identified reliability, architecture and security as the three core principles of its IT strategy that underpin how investment products/services should be built and maintained.

 On this basis, a new partner was required to help in two areas.
 The first requirement was for providing overarching strategy and architecture services to keep abreast of emerging technologies and how to apply them.
-The second requirement was bolstering operational support of systems by removing the reliance on individual Woodford personnel for operational support services and instead adopting an industrialised Cloud Managed Service Provider (MSP) model.
+The second requirement was bolstering architect & build capability by augmenting Woodford IT with a new partner.

 With this objective, Woodford approached its existing partner Softcat as a trusted advisor to identify the right capabilities.
-As a partner with an array of capabilities in software, IT intelligence and hybrid infrastructure depending, Softcat envisaged a new approach was required to fulfil the needs of Woodford.
-As such using its extensive partner ecosystem, Softcat identified the right fit in CAPSiDE, as a strategic partner of Public Cloud managed services.
+As a partner with an array of capabilities in software, IT intelligence and hybrid infrastructure depending, Softcat envisaged a new approach was required to fulfil the needs of Woodford, leveraging its AWS practice.

 Dean Gardner, Softcat’s Cloud Strategy Owner, says

 “Since its inception in 1993, Softcat has been providing SMB, SME and Large Enterprises with access to best of breed technology capabilities.
 Softcat’s thought leadership and strategy has helped customer’s like Woodford with IT services including; software, productivity, workplace and hybrid infrastructure.
 However, during the past few years the IT market has seen substantial positive disruption due to Public Cloud.
-To ensure Softcat maintains its ability to meet evolving customer needs, a new partnership with an industrialised Public Cloud Managed Services Partner was required.
-With its extensive experience in transforming to and operating customer solutions on Cloud, CAPSiDE was the obvious choice for us.”
+This is typically why our customers benefit from working with a cloud partner.”

 A spokesperson for Woodford says

-Together with Softcat, the resulting Target Operating Model provides a set architecture principles to govern the use of Cloud services, 24x7 operational managed services using CAPSiDE full-stack engineers to ensure continuous reliability all underpinned by a service governance framework to ensure operational responsibility, transparency as well as support tactical and strategic change.
+Together with Softcat, the resulting Target Operating Model provides a set architecture principles to govern the use of Cloud services, to ensure continuous reliability all underpinned by a service governance framework to ensure operational responsibility, transparency as well as support tactical and strategic change.